lazear/microlisp/README.md

 2. lisp2 contains several extensions, including the scheme-style "define" keyword, which constructs lambda expressions from, i.e. '(define (next item) (cdr item))' would be translated into '(define next (lambda (item) (cdr item))', but this does not allow returning of closures.
 In addition, the arithmetic primitives (*, /, +, -) have been added.

 3. The scheme folder contains a minimal implementation of scheme.
-Currently working on tail call optimization, as laid out in the standard
+The current primitives supported are: 'cons, car, cdr, set-cdr!, set-car!, set!, let, list, list?, null?, pair? eq, if, begin, define, procedure, lambda, quote, and load (scheme file) and print'.
+Currently only supports integer type for numbers

 [1]: http://www-formal.stanford.edu/jmc/recursive.pdf